How To Grow A Pineapple From... A Pineapple Top?

 Once the pineapple fruit turns golden and is firm to the touch, it is ready to harvest.
 Twist or cut off the fruit and savor the sweetness!

-• Plant the pineapple top up to the base of its leaves.
+• Place the rooted top in the soil, covering up to the base of the leaves.

-• Water it well and place it in a sunny location.
+• Water lightly and place the pot in a sunny location.

 Caring for Your Pineapple Plant